Step 1 – Measure up.

-Chest measurement – wrap the measuring tape around your chest, front and back, at the largest part of you chest (usually the tap will be aligned with your nipples).
-The tape measure should be pulled taut, but don’t pull it tight.
+Chest measurement – wrap the measuring tape around your chest, front and back, at the largest part of you chest (usually the tape will be aligned with your nipples).
+The tape measure should be pulled taut, but don’t pull it too tight.
 If your size is a fraction of a whole inch, round up to the nearest 1/4 inch.
 Or do centimetres if you’re struggling, we can convert.

 Rib measurement – wrap the tape around your body just under your chest tissue so it is lying against your rig cage at the widest part of your chest, the same as where the band of a bra would sit.
 Again this should be taut against your skin.

-Shoulder measurement – this is across the top of your shoulders from point to point (where your shoulder turns into your arm).
+Shoulder measurement – this is straight across the top of your shoulders from point to point (where your shoulder turns into your arm).
 Stand straight and relax.
 You might need someone to help with this one.

 Step 2 – Choose your style